tangowithcode/tango_with_django_2/manuscript/chapter1.md

 * How to **Deploy your application** to a web server using *PythonAnywhere.*

-At the end of each chapter, we have also included a number of exercises designed to push you to apply what you have learnt during the chapter.
-To push you harder, we've also included a number of open development challenges, which require you to use many of the lessons from the previous chapters -- but don't worry, as we've also included solutions and explanations on these, too!
+At the end of each chapter, we have also included several exercises designed to push you to apply what you have learnt during the chapter.
+To push you harder, we've also included several open development challenges, which require you to use many of the lessons from the previous chapters -- but don't worry, as we've also included solutions and explanations on these, too!

 X> ### Exercises
-X> In each chapter, we have added a number of exercises to test your knowledge and skill.
+X> In each chapter, we have added several exercises to test your knowledge and skill.
 Such exercises are denoted like this.
 X>
 X> *You will need to complete these exercises as the subsequent chapters are dependent on them.*

 T> ### Hints and Tips
 T> For each set of exercises, we will provide a series of hints and tips that will assist you if you need a push.
-If you get totally stuck however, you can always check out our solutions to all the exercises on our [*GitHub* repository](https://github.com/maxwelld90/tango_with_django_2_code).
+If you get stuck however, you can always check out our solutions to all the exercises on our [*GitHub* repository](https://github.com/maxwelld90/tango_with_django_2_code).

 ## Technologies and Services
 Through the course of this book, we will use various technologies and external services including: